Welcome

 Space Law

-The first agreement that laid, and still lays, the foundations under international law is the Outer Space Treaty of 1967.
-It lays down principles governing the activities of states in outer space.
+The first comprehensive agreement to regulate the use of space under international law was the Outer Space Treaty of 1967, which lays down principles governing countries’ activities in outer space.

 Development and status of space law